HueblerPatricia/LiaScriptTUBAF/PseudocolorsHistograms.md

   {{1}}
 **************************************************
 --{{1}}--
-You see that histogram spreading works fine while equalization does not really what we imagined.
-But that is no problem of the function but of our picture only consisting of few colors.
+You see that histogram spreading works fine while equalization does not really do what we imagined.
+That is no problem of the function but of our picture only consisting of few colors.

 ```python